-When I announced that I was going to be heading to Canada for the first time, I was told I had to try poutine.
-So when I saw food trucks lined up in Nathan Phillips Square and one of them was serving hot and fresh poutine, I made my way straight for it.
+When we announced that we were going to be heading to Canada for the first time, we were told we had to try poutine.
+So when we saw food trucks lined up in Nathan Phillips Square and one of them was serving hot and fresh poutine, we made our way straight for it.

 I’m not really a gravy person, but the cheese curds more than made up for it.
 So we recommend trying poutine at least once if you’ve never had it before.
 And we saw it sold all over the city (food trucks, restaurants, food carts, you name it!) so it’ll be easy to find.
 But as filling as poutine is, we’re sure you’ll have room for other snacks, so make sure to check out some of the other food trucks in the square as well.

-Another place you have to visit during a trip to Toronto is Tim Hortons.
-It’s a Canadian institution, and although it’s a chain, every local I spoke with said it was a must during my stay.
-I guess it’s how people from the Northeast United States feel about Dunkin’ Donuts or how people from the Northwest United States feel about Starbucks.
+Another place you have to visit during a weekend in Toronto is Tim Hortons.
+It’s a Canadian institution, and although it’s a chain, every local we spoke with said it was a must during our stay.
+We guess it’s how people from the Northeast United States feel about Dunkin’ Donuts or how people from the Northwest United States feel about Starbucks.

 Here you’ll find authentic and delicious food.
 We stumbled upon a little hole in the wall place (the name had “yummy” in it so we figured it had to be good) and had fried dumplings and the best glass noodles we’ve ever had!

 If you love sweet and savory waffles (who doesn’t??) then you have to try some of Wafel Bar’s tasty treats.
 We bumped into them at the Toronto Christmas Market, but their food truck can also be found rolling through the streets of the Greater Toronto Area.

 You can enter the restaurant from the entrance on Bremner Boulevard, so even if you aren’t a guest at the hotel you can still enjoy the great food.
 We had a few meals at the restaurant and each time there where locals there as well, which we think always shows how popular a place really is.

 But the place we recommend the most in Toronto for a culinary feast is Lavelle.
 Not only does this rooftop bar and restaurant have amazing views and a pool, it also serves contemporary French creations that will have your mouth watering.
 Chef Romain Avril has put together such a great menu, that it was hard for us to decide what we wanted to get.

-So if Toronto isn’t on your foodie bucket list yet, it definitely should be!
+If Toronto isn’t on your foodie bucket list yet, it definitely should be!
 There are a lot of food options, but hopefully this post helps you decide where to eat when you plan your visit to The Six.